Yshalom/AI_Digits-0-9_Database/README.md

 `xt.py` & `yt.pt` are the testing sets, they arn't shuffled.

 ## Image in the database
-each image in the database has 25x25 pixels, and the're single colored, with color range [0-255]
+Each image in the database has 25x25 pixels, and the're single colored, with color range [0-255]

 # examples
 <span>